atomisticnet/aenet-gpr/README.md

 **Requirements:**

-- Python with PyTorch (to be installed separately)
+- Python with PyTorch (to be installed separately, see below)
 - Other dependencies (`numpy`, `ASE`, `DScribe`) are automatically installed when installing `aenet-gpr`

 ### 1. Install PyTorch